The risk that’s often overlooked

 - Do nothing but rely on physical security.
 You must be certain about your physical security and know your machine cannot be easily stolen or accessed.

 - Use a master password.
 A master password is used to encrypt stored passwords stored in your browser.
 In theory, you cannot access the stored passwords without it.
-Make it as strong as practical.
+Make it as strong as is practical.

 - Use a dedicated password vault instead.
 If you want your computer to remember passwords, it’s far better to use a reputable application like LastPass, which is designed solely for the purpose of securely storing your information.